jeromebaude/my-tweet-app-docker/README.md

 ## For what is this repository?

-This application is designed to show how easy it is to build a Docker image and scan it with Docker Scout with Visual Studio Code and GitHub Actions.
+This application is designed to show how easy it is to build a Docker image and scan it with Docker Scout using  GitHub Actions.

-It is using a simple Docker container image based on Alpine, Python and Flask as componentes that have some vulnerabilities.
+It is using a simple Docker container image based on Alpine, Python and Flask as components that have some vulnerabilities.

+We are going to build a new Docker image and compare it with our production image.

+Docker Scout will tell us if the new image complies with our security requirements.

+The production image is stored in DockerHub: index.docker.io/jeromebaude/my-tweet-app-docker:production

 ## How can you use it?